-Join Eric Chappell for an in-depth discussion in this video Vertical editing with gizmos, part of Up and Running with Roadway Design for InfraWorks 360.
+Join Eric Chappell for an in-depth discussion in this video Vertical editing with gizmos, part of Roadway Design: InfraWorks 360.

 - Not only can gizmos be used to make horizontal road edits, they're also available for vertical edits, and all with the benefit of real, engineered vertical curves that are consistent with accepted road design practices.
 Let's take a look at how you can use gizmos to edit the vertical aspects of your road.
 I've opened the Lynda Road model and I've chosen the Vertical_Edit_Gizmo proposal.
 Going to make a copy of that proposal, called My_Vertical_Edit_Gizmo.